ankurchouhan/minikube_k8s_local_deployment/README.md

-# 🧩 Kubernetes Full-Stack Deployment
+# 🚀 Minikube Kubernetes Local Deployment

-This project demonstrates deploying a **Flask Frontend** and an **Express Backend** on **Kubernetes**, showcasing communication between the two services, verified using both CLI and Dashboard.
+This project demonstrates deploying a **Flask Frontend** and an **Express Backend** locally on **Kubernetes (Minikube)**.
+It includes screenshots of deployments, services, and successful communication between both applications.

 ---